MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-tenants-using-deployment-insights.md

 1. In the left navigation pane in <a href="https://go.microsoft.com/fwlink/p/?linkid=2168110" target="_blank">Lighthouse</a>, select **Deployment** > **Deployment insights**.

-2. On the **Deployment insights** page, review the following areas to gather insight on customer tenants' deployment progress.
+2. On the **Deployment insights** page, review the following areas to gather insights on customer tenants' deployment progress.

 |Area                |Description                             |
 |--------------------|----------------------------------------|